percona/pmm-doc/docs/dbaas/architecture.md

 ## Operator Lifecycle Manager (OLM)

-DBaaS uses [OLM](https://olm.operatorframework.io/docs/) to install and update operators and PMM installs OLM during the registration of Kubernetes cluster and installs Operator Catalog.
+DBaaS uses [OLM](https://olm.operatorframework.io/docs/) to install and update operators.
+PMM installs OLM and Operator Catalog during the registration of the Kubernetes cluster.

 An Operator catalog is a repository of metadata that Operator Lifecycle Manager (OLM) can query to discover and install Operators and their dependencies on a cluster.
 OLM always installs Operators from the latest version of a catalog.
 DBaaS uses its own catalog for OLM that has the following operators: